Last Updated: January 23, 2018

 We all think of fried chicken when someone mentions Southern food, and that is exactly what The Bird Southern Table & Bar prides itself on.

-The new restaurant is yet another addition to the list of famous restaurants scattered around Marina Bay Sands.
+The Bird is yet another addition to the list of famous restaurants scattered around Marina Bay Sands.
 After doing well in Miami and Las Vegas, Restaurateur John Kunkel now introduces The Bird Southern Table & Bar to Singapore, and has sent many locals scrambling to try the food.

 The establishment boasts a huge seating space with both high tables as well as sofa seats.
 There is also a private room that you can book for birthday parties or a cosy family gathering.

-There are two floors to this restaurant, and both have an open bar concept where you can watch the bar tenders at work.
+There are two floors to The Bird, and both have an open bar concept where you can watch the bar tenders at work.
 It’s always a treat to be able to watch the entire process of how your alcoholic drink is made, isn’t it?

 There’s nothing quite like starting your meal with pretty looking appetisers.
 The Deviled Eggs ($14) came with a tower of egg yolk mixture filled with dill and chives, crowned with trout roe.